MarkusAleksander/countdown-timer/Readme.md

 This is the spiritual successor to my previous project kell-clock

-Version: 2.3.5
+Version: 3.0.0

 Updates:

--   Change string_pad function
+-   Major Overhaul to prototype object pattern